 450 Croft State Park Rd Spartanburg, SC 29302

 Only 5 miles from downtown Spartanburg, Croft State Park was once an army training base and covers more than 7,000 acres of rolling and wooded terrain.
-Some of the trails include the following:
+Some of the trails include:

-• Palmetto Trail: Croft Passage: This 12.6-mile trail connects Spartanburg to the Glenn Springs area in southern Spartanburg County.
+- Palmetto Trail Croft Passage: This 12.6-mile trail connects Spartanburg to the Glenn Springs area in southern Spartanburg County.
 This trail follows ridges for those who are adventurous, crosses brooks, and hugs portions of Kelsey Creek to the historic Cedar Springs area.
 The trail crosses Fairforest Creek, which is the longest footbridge in the SC Park Service.
-During the hike, patrons can look forward to seeing wildlife habitat, forests as well as old homesteads.
+Hikers can look forward to seeing wildlife habitat, forests, and old homesteads.

-• Nature Trail: With only 1.5 miles to hike, during this trial, you will see plenty of mixed pine and hardwood trees as it winds along the rocky shoals of Fairforest Creek.
-During the trial, you will see remains of an old mill site along Fairforest Creek, and bridge crossing is also two historical points you’ll pass by.
+- Nature Trail: With only 1.5 miles to hike, you will see plenty of mixed pine and hardwood trees on this trail as it winds along the rocky shoals of Fairforest Creek.
+You will also see remains of an old mill site along Fairforest Creek and bridge crossing.
 You may be in the presence of birds, deer, squirrels, and snakes!

 Cottonwood Trail